Sahara (2005 film)

 Sahara is a 2005 action-adventure film directed by Breck Eisner based on the best-selling 1992 novel of the same name by Clive Cussler.
-It stars Matthew McConaughey, Steve Zahn and Penélope Cruz, and follows a treasure hunter who partners with a WHO doctor to find a lost American Civil War Ironclad warship in the Sahara Desert.
+It stars Matthew McConaughey, Steve Zahn and Penélope Cruz, and follows a treasure hunter who partners with a medical doctor to find a lost American Civil War Ironclad warship in the Sahara Desert.

-The film was shot in 2003 on-location in Morocco as well as in the United Kingdom.
+The film was shot in 2003 on-location in Morocco, as well as in the United Kingdom.
 It became notable for its many production issues, including doubling its production budget from $80 million to $160 million and a series of lawsuits.
 Sahara grossed $119 million worldwide at the box-office, ultimately failing to recoup all of its costs, and is often listed among the biggest box-office failures of all time.
+Critical reviews were mixed to negative.

 Plot

 In 1865, at the conclusion of the American Civil War, Richmond, Virginia is in ruins.
-The CSS Texas, captained by Mason Tombs, is loaded with the last of the Confederacy's gold to keep it from Union forces.
-It then disappears.
+The CSS Texas, captained by Mason Tombs is loaded with the last of the Confederacy's gold to keep it from Union forces before disappearing.

-In present day Mali, there is a civil war between dictator General Kazim and the Tuareg people.
-In Nigeria, WHO doctors Eva Rojas and Frank Hopper investigate a disease affecting people who have been in Mali.
+In present-day Mali, there is a civil war between dictator General Kazim and Tuareg rebels.
+In Nigeria, World Health Organization doctors Eva Rojas and Frank Hopper investigate a disease affecting people who have been in Mali.
 Zakara, a corrupt Tuareg, tries to murder Eva, but she is rescued by Dirk Pitt, from the National Underwater and Marine Agency, who was diving nearby.

-Dirk gets a gold Confederate coin found in the Niger, a clue to the location of the long-lost Texas.
+Dirk obtains a Confederate gold coin found in the Niger River, a clue to the location of the long-lost Confederate ironclad CSS Texas.
 He borrows his boss Sandecker's yacht to search for it.
-His partners Al Giordino and Rudi Gunn from NUMA accompany him.
+He is accompanied by NUMA's Al Giordino and Deputy Director Rudi Gunn.
 They first transport Eva and Hopper to Mali so they can continue investigating the disease, then continue up the Niger.
 While taking water samples, they discover red algae, which puzzles them as it is not usually found in fresh water.

-Businessman Yves Massarde and dictator General Kazim try to stop the doctors from discovering the source of the disease.
+Kazim and businessman Yves Massarde try to stop the doctors from discovering the source of the disease.
 Kazim sends men to attack the yacht.
 Dirk, Al and Rudi survive, but the yacht is destroyed.
 Rudi leaves to get help while Dirk and Al go to rescue the doctors.

 Kazim's men track down the doctors and kill Hopper.
 Dirk and Al rescue Eva.
 As they are trying to leave Mali, they are captured by the Tuareg insurgents.
-Convincing the group that they are hunted by Kazim, their leader, Modibo, shows Eva his people dying from the disease she is following.
-She finds out that the water contains toxins, and there is no treatment available.
+Convincing the group that they are hunted by Kazim, their leader, Modibo, shows Eva his people dying from the disease she is following, which she determines is a waterborne toxin with no available treatment or cure.
 Al stumbles into a cave with a painting showing the ironclad Texas.
 Dirk believes that the Texas became stranded when the river dried up and the same river that carried the ship now runs underground.